pangpang20/gaussdb-python/docs/api/objects.rst

         Global Transaction Identifier of the two-phase transaction.

-        If the Xid doesn't follow the XA standard, it will be the PostgreSQL ID of the transaction (in which case `format_id` and `bqual` will be `!None`).
+        If the Xid doesn't follow the XA standard, it will be the GaussDB ID of the transaction (in which case `format_id` and `bqual` will be `!None`).